jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

       - new-user account creation is AKA enrollment or registration
     - **automated provisioning**: information is provided to an app, that then creates the accounts via pre-defined rules (assigning to appropriate groups based on roles)
       - automated provisioning systems create accounts consistently
+    - **workflow provisioning**: provisioning that occurs through an established workflow, like an HR process
     - provisioning also includes issuing hardware, tokens, smartcards etc to employees
     - it’s important to keep accurate records when issuing hardware to employees
     - after provisioning, an org can follow up with onboarding processes, including: